sungnga/practice/web-dev/README.md

 - In routes/campgrounds.js file:
   - Import the campgrounds controller
   - This campgrounds controller is an object that contains a whole bunch of methods on it
-  - Pass in the controller method in each route handler using this syntax, `campgrounds.methodName`
+  - Pass in the controller method in each route handler as the last argument using this syntax, `campgrounds.methodName`
   ```js
   const campgrounds = require('../controllers/campgrounds');